Haines, Edward

 Haines Jnr would certainly have needed to maximise his own profitability, as records show that between 1828-1862 he fathered 19 offspring.

 In February 1829 he wed Mary Ann Hall (1811-1852) at St. Nicholas, Brighton.
 Two sons and a daughter were baptised there in March 1830.
 The register records him "The Chain Pier Man" .
 In August 1852 Mary Ann gave birth to a 14th child.
 A month later, both were buried at St.Nicholas.
+In February 1853, Haines married Henrietta 'Anette' Smith (1833-1914), daughter of painter and near neighbour Trayton Smith.
+Between 1853-1862 the couple had 5 children.

-The Brighton 1861 Census records Haines, his wife, 5 children and 2 others at 33 1/2 Liverpool Street.
+The Brighton 1861 Census records Haines, his wife, 5 children and 2 lodgers at 33 1/2 Liverpool Street.
 The '1/2' suggests an overcrowded dwelling.
 Unexpectedly, the following year the family are recorded in Arthur Street, Camberwell, London, where a son is baptised to Anette and Edward Haines "Artist" in November 1862.

 The 1871 Census of Arthur Street records Haines' wife as Brighton-born, a laundress and widow.
 With no evidence of his death in London, it's presumed that, perhaps visiting kin, Edward Haines' death was registered as occurring in Brighton between July and September 1866.
 His interment is unrecorded.